-The proposed amendment was presented in the 2019 annual amendment cycle, but we have not found evidence of substantive analysis or discussion in any consideration by City Councilmembers or by staff in the City Council, Planning Commission, or Executive branch.
-Meanwhile, the March 2019 passage of the Mandatory Housing Affordability upzones has further accelerated the pace of development in multifamily zoned areas, removing vast numbers of large trees which are not being replaced on site or nearby because the current minimum setbacks and "yards" are too small to support them.
+The proposed amendment was presented in the 2017 annual amendment cycle, but we have not found evidence of substantive analysis or discussion in any consideration by City Councilmembers or by staff in the City Council or the Executive branch.

+What has changed since 2017 is ongoing development that is removing a growing number of trees; and these trees are not being replaced on site because the current minimum setbacks and yards are too small to support them.
+In particular, the March 2019 passage of the Mandatory Housing Affordability upzones has accelerated the pace of development, making it more urgent to establish reasonable setbacks and yards so that trees can be replaced on site.